SitecorePowerShell/Console/Documentation/Markdown/ConvertFrom-ItemClone.md

-# ConvertFrom-ItemClone
+﻿# ConvertFrom-ItemClone

-Converts item from clone to fully independent item.
+Converts an item from a clone to a fully independent item.

 ## Syntax